joshbegley/nyt-latest/README.md

 `The rookie quarterback accounted for four touchdowns in Denver's victory against Carolina.`\
 https://nytimes.com/athletic/5877641/2024/10/27/panthers-broncos-score-takeaways-results/

-**Lando Norris says Max Verstappen 'got what he had coming to him' with Mexico GP penalties**\
+**Lando Norris says Mexico GP battle with Max Verstappen was 'not fair, clean racing'**\
 `Norris says his rival (and friend) will 'sacrifice himself’ to beat him in the F1 title race.`\
 https://nytimes.com/athletic/5877693/2024/10/27/lando-norris-max-verstappen-penalties-mexico-gp/